JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 [Phoenix PubSub](https://github.com/phoenixframework/phoenix_pubsub) is a known Elixir library that comes with the Phoenix framework.

-It is a generic PubSub library which enables us to implement a publish-subscribe pattern in our Elixir applications.
+It is a generic PubSub library that enables us to implement a publish-subscribe pattern in our Elixir applications.

 It supports distribution by default (publishing and subscribing between erlang nodes) and multiple backends including Redis.